lightning/bolts/07-routing-gossip.md

 The explicit `option_channel_htlc_max` flag to indicate the presence of `htlc_maximum_msat` (rather than having `htlc_maximum_msat` implied by the message length) allows us to extend the `channel_update` with different fields in future.
+Since channels are limited to 2^32-1 millisatoshis in Bitcoin, the `htlc_maximum_msat` has the same restriction.

 The recommendation against redundant `channel_update`s minimizes spamming the network, however it is sometimes inevitable.
 For example, a channel with a